weaveworks/weave-gitops/website/README.md

 #### How to do internal links

-Because we version our docs, all links refering to another doc must be **relative paths**.
+Because we version our docs, all links referring to another doc must be **relative paths**.
 For example if in `docs/intro.mdx` you want to link to `docs/releases.mdx`, you would write this as `[link to releases](../releases)`.